Ringworm (Tinea Corporis)

 - Wash and dry your hands.

-- Dry the rash completely with a paper towel or cloth towel.
+- Dry the rash completely with a paper towel or clean cloth towel.
 Do not touch this towel to healthy skin.
-(A cloth towel must be washed before using it again.)
+(A cloth towel must be washed before it is used again.)

 - Wash and dry your hands well.

 The fungus grows well on warm, dark, moist areas of the body.
 To prevent ringworm from spreading to others:

 - Keep the skin clean and dry.
 Dry the skin well after washing or bathing.